ThinkUpLLC/ThinkUp/docs/source/install/security.rst

 ThinkUp database, not any others.

 **Make sure no ThinkUp files are writable** except the ones :doc:`required by the application </install/perms>`.

+**Use strong, unique passwords** for your ThinkUp user account as well as all your social network accounts.

 How to Report a Security Bug
 ----------------------------